 Each copy of y is treated as an independent sample path of the same process.

-Step 2: Use a MCMC method to generate random values from the posterior distribution.
+Step 2: Use an MCMC method to generate random values from the posterior distribution.
 Start the algorithm with the prior distribution π(θ) and the cloned data vector y(k) = (y, y, . . . , y).

-Step 3: After running the MCMC method for a total of B iterations, compute the sample mean and variance of the obtained values for the marginal posterior distribution, denoted as (θ)j, where j = 1, . . . , B. The sample means correspond to the maximum likelihood estimates, while the approximate variances of the maximum likelihood estimates are k times the posterior variances.
+Step 3: After running the MCMC method for a total of B iterations, compute the sample means and variances of the values obtained for the marginal posterior distribution, denoted as (θ)j, where j = 1, . . . , B. The sample means correspond to the maximum likelihood estimates, while the approximate variances of the maximum likelihood estimates are k times the posterior variances.

-Data cloning algorithms to estimate SV and SVM models
+Data-cloning algorithms to estimate the SV and SVM models

-In order to facilitate the estimation algorithms for both models, the estimation of the cons- tant parameter will be excluded.
-Although it is possible to include this parameter in the algorithms, its inclusion significantly increases computation time as it requires a higher number of clones.
-However, after conducting several empirical tests, it has been observed that excluding the constant parameter does not significantly affect the results.
-Therefore, it has been decided to omit it in the simulations and work with variables in differences.
+To simplify the estimation algorithms for both models, the estimation of the constant parameter was excluded.
+Although it is possible to include this parameter in the algorithms, doing so significantly increases the computation time as it requires a higher number of clones.
+After conducting several empirical tests, we observed that excluding the constant parameter does not significantly affect the results, so we decided to omit it in the simulations and work with variables in differences.

-Data cloning estimator for SV model
+Data-cloning estimator for the SV model

-The algorithm based on data cloning method will be able to estimate the model parameters for the SV model described in section two by equations (1), (3) and (4) and simplifying equation (2) to
+The algorithm based on the data-cloning method was used to estimate the model parameters for the SV model described in section 2 by equations (1), (3), and (4) and simplifying equation (2) to

 µt = by˜t−1, (6)